Gauthier-Gad/team/InstallVM.md

 I presume you already downloaded an iso image ubuntu-18.04.5-desktop-amd64.iso from here https://releases.ubuntu.com/18.04/.

-I select 6 cores and 300 Giga for the drive in linux.
-My machine is 16Go with 12 cores.
+You will start WMware Workstation Player 16 with it.

 When you try to connect, at first, one main problem is that your keyboard is qwerty whereas it's an azerty.

 If you want to change that, you need to do updates, but you need an internet connexion.

+In the next section, I will explain how to se VMware player and configure internet.

-Also you need to install open-vm-tools, open-vm-desktop, to copy paste stuffs between host and guest, and have a full screen for the linux guest.
+Also you will need to install open-vm-tools, open-vm-desktop, to copy paste stuffs between host and guest, and have a full screen for the linux guest.

 1.How to setup Internet Connection for Virtual Machines in VMWare